s-fuerst/Vahana.jl/docs/src/transition.md

 # Transition Function

-As mentioned in the [`create_model`](@ref) documentation, the model struct is created dynamically incl. the name for this struct.
-E.g. in the "Hegselmann" Example this type is `Vahana.var"Hegselmann"{Params, Globals} `.
-All of this types are subtypes of the abstract type `Simulation`.

 After the initialization, the state of the simulation is modified by so called transition functions.
+See [Defining Transition Functions](tutorial1.html#Defining-Transition-Functions) for details.

 ```@docs
 apply!
 apply
 ```

 !!! tip

-	The agent types must be immutable, but in most cases the agent returned by a transition function will have a different state than the agent specified as a parameter.
+	The agent types must be immutable, but in many cases the agent returned by a transition function will have a different state than the agent specified as a parameter.
 If only one field is changed, we still need to copy all other fields.
 The Setfield.jl package can be very useful in this case.

 Inside a transition function the following functions can be used to access the state of the simulation:

 ## Globals and Parameters
 ```@docs